Lake Pillsbury: Wildlife

 The tule elk is one of the largest land mammals native to California, with cows weighing up to 350 lb, and the largest bulls weighing roughly 500 lb.
 Hunted to near extinction during the California Gold Rush era, the animals were reintroduced to the Lake Pillsbury Basin in the late 1970s by the California Department of Fish and Game, and the herd has steadily grown, numbering around 80 in 2007.

-The elk live on the north shore of the lake at the bottom of Hull Mountain, and enjoy wild clovers and grasses, along with the green summer and fall foliage around Lake Pillsbury's edges.
-Mendocino National Forest and Los Padres National Forest are the only two national forests in California to have tule elk, thought 22 herds are found across the state.
+The elk live on the north shore of the lake at the bottom of Hull Mountain, and consume wild clovers and grasses, along with the green summer and fall foliage around Lake Pillsbury's edges.
+Mendocino National Forest and Los Padres National Forest are the only two national forests in California to have tule elk, though 22 herds are found across the state.
 There is a ten-day hunting season beginning on the second Wednesday in September each year.